notviri/JSBSaveEditor/README.md

-# Just Shapes & Beats Save Editor
+# jsb2json - Δ & ♫ Save Decoder/Encoder

-Small command line utility to quickly encode/decode .jsb savedata.
+Small command line utility to encode/decode .jsb savedata.

 # Help
 ### Where are the savefiles?